al-walker/course-101/lesson_4/key_ideas.markdown

 ```

 Here, the String object abc is mutable.
 You can reasonably say that t is modified by #append since t is passed by reference to #append where it is bound to variable s.
 When s is modified by append, it modifies the same object referenced by t, so upon return from the method, t still refers to the original (albeit modified) String object.

+ Ruby variables are merely references to objects in memory

+ a variable is merely a name for some object

+ Multiple variables can refererence the same object, so modifying an object using a given variable name will be reflected in every other variable that is bound to that object.

+assignment to a variable merely changes the binding; the object the variable originally referenced is not modified.
+Instead, a different object is bound to the variable.

+certain object types, primarily numbers and Booleans but also some other types, are immutable in Ruby

+If you attempt to change an immutable object, you won’t succeed — at best, you can create a new object, and bind a variable to that object with assignment.
+Mutable objects, however, can be modified without creating new objects.

+We’ve established a mental model that says that Ruby is pass by value for immutable objects, pass by reference otherwise.
+This model isn’t perfect, but it can be used to help determine whether the object associated bound to an argument will be modified.